 The study area is located in the Far North region of Cameroon, specifically in the localities of Moudawa and Guidiguis (figure 1).
 These localities are in the arrondissements of Moutourwa and Guidiguis respectively.
 The coordinates of the plot centres are N 10° 23' 45.7'', E 14° 12' 00.3'' and N 10° 08' 41'', E 14° 42' 10.4'' respectively for Moudawa and Guidiguis.

 The Far North region is characterised by a Sudano-Sahelian climate.
-Rainfall over a period of 05 months ranges from 1,200 mm in the south to 500 mm on the shores of Lake Chad.
-Average temperatures are around 28°C, with maximums (34°C) reached in April.
+Rainfall over a period of five months ranges from 1,200 mm in the south to 500 mm on the shores of Lake Chad.
+Average temperatures are around 28°C, with maximums reaching 34°C in April.

-In the Moudawa locality, the soils encountered are leached tropical ferruginous soils developed on gneiss with the presence of concretions and cuirasse in places.
-The texture is generally sandy or sandy-clay on the surface, then the clay content rises sharply with depth (30 to 37% clay).
-Silt content does not exceed 8% and there is always more fine sand than coarse sand.
+In the Moudawa locality, the soils are leached tropical ferruginous soils developed on gneiss with the presence of concretions and cuirasse in places.
+The texture is generally sandy or sandy-clay on the surface, then the clay content increases sharply with depth (30 to 37% clay).
+Silt content does not exceed 8% and there is always more amount of fine than coarse sand.
 Exchange capacity is never very high: 5 to 10 meq/100g at the surface and 14 meq/100g at depth.
 Kaolinite is clearly dominant among the clay minerals.
 The sum of exchangeable bases varies between 3 and 10 meq/100g.
 The pH is acidic and generally decreases with depth.
 The degree of saturation is between 50% and 90%.
 Organic matter content is average (1 to 1.6%) with C/N ratios of between 11 and 14 (Martin, 1963).

-In Guidiguis, the soils encountered are advanced hydromorphic mineral soils developed on alluvium.
-The texture is sandy-clayey throughout the profile, silt content does not exceed 8% and there is always more fine sand than coarse sand.
+In Guidiguis, the soils are advanced hydromorphic mineral soils developed on alluvium.
+The texture is sandy-clay throughout the profile, silt content does not exceed 8% and there is always more fine than coarse sand.
 The exchange capacity is relatively homogeneous, at around 17 meq/100g.
 Clay minerals include kaolinite, montmorillonite and iron hydroxides.
 The surface pH averages 5.8; at depth it rises slightly to 5.9.
 The absorbent complex is on average 46% saturated at the surface and 57% saturated at depth.
 Organic matter content is not very high (0.5% on average), with C/N ratios of 10 (Sieffermann, 1963).

 Figure 1 : Study area